-All metal grade input data for the Laver deposit model is derived from sampling of 1/2 sawed diamond drill core.
+All metal grade input data for the Laver deposit model is derived from sampling of 1⁄2 sawed diamond drill core.
 Sample intervals were marked by Boliden geologists in conjunction with geological and core recovery logging in Boliden.
 Standard maximum sample interval length was 5 meters, assuming consistent geology and mineralization intensity within the interval.
 Shorter sample intervals were commonly taken in areas of variable geology and mineralization.
 Sawing and sampling of drill cores was done either "in house" at the Boliden core shed or by ALS Chemex in Sweden.

-The total number of samples used in the Laver deposit resource model sums to 15 198 (from 159 drillholes) for Ag, Au, and Mo, giving an average sample interval length of 4.12 m with a median of 4.70 m.
-Not all drillholes were sampled for the entire assay suite resulting in lower sample counts; 15 197 for Cu, 15 179 for S, 14 446 for Zn, 13 746 for As, 7 209 for Hg and Sb.
+An average sample interval length of 4.12 m with a median of 4.70 m.
 The dominant sample interval length of 5 m (representing 34% of the samples) was deemed appropriate based both on the style of mineralization and anticipated eventual bulk mining method of the deposit.